 - maintaining a high-quality program

-This can be a rewarding yet sometimes thankless task all done in a highly emotional environment with many personality types to work alongside.
+This can be a rewarding yet sometimes thankless task, all done in a highly emotional environment with many personality types to work alongside.
 With this in mind, we offer this inspiring one day course for service leaders and their second in charge to regroup, re-energise and reimagine their programs to transform their services for 2018.
-Upon completion of this course, the dynamic duo will be able to:

 Topics we will cover throughout the day include: